-The Co-operative offers incentives to encourage tenant participation, this includes prize draws, gift vouchers and any other incentives which the Co-operative deems appropriate.
+The Co-operative offers incentives to encourage tenant participation, this includes prize draws, gift vouchers and any other appropriate incentives.

 7. Registered Tenant Organisations (RTOs)

 7.1 A Registered Tenant Organisation (RTO) is an independent organisation set up primarily to represent tenants' housing and related interests.
 Once an RTO is registered, it gives groups a recognised role in the decision-making process.
 Landlords are responsible for ensuring that registered groups meet the registration criteria and that this is regularly reviewed.